TMR Based Current Probe

 Boards Arrive

-The actual boards arrived from JLC PCB and were cleaned, populated, then cleaned again.
+The boards arrived from JLC PCB and were cleaned, populated, then cleaned again.
 I made two small footprint errors, flipping one of the regulator pinouts and picking the wrong package size for the dc to dc converter.
-Both ended up being non issues; the regualtor was mounted upright and the dc to dc converter was soldering floating a few mm.
+Both ended up being fixable issues; the regualtor was mounted upright and the dc to dc converter was soldering floating a few mm above the rest of the board.